 Tip: Prior to receiving expensive treatment (e.g. being admitted to the hospital) or diagnostic testing (e.g. MRI or CT scans), it is advisable to call guard.me to ensure that it will be covered.

 How do I use my card?

-If you are receiving treatment or a service that is covered by your guard.me policy, you can go to any healthcare provider.
-Some providers do "direct billing" - which will not require you to pay them an they will charge guard.me directly.
+If you are receiving treatment or service that is covered by your guard.me policy, you can go to any healthcare provider.
+Some providers do "direct billing" - which will not require you to pay them and they will charge guard.me directly.
 Some providers who do not do direct billing will require you to pay them; in this case, you must keep the original receipts and submit a claim to guard.me to get reimbursed for the eligible charges (refer to your benefit summary to see what is eligible for reimbursement under your health plan).